hcgsudacity/Udacity_AzureProject/WRITEUP.md

 *Detail how the app and any other needs would have to change for you to change your decision in the last section.*

 Decision would probably change, when there would be a higher usage demand of the application, which would require changes on the compute or memory of the underlying infrastructure.
+Another possible scenario of rethinking the chosen app, is when use case evolve into sending the records and attachment to another application or further processing.